hai-vr/documentation/docs/products/xyvr/privacy.md

 - If you check the "Stay logged in" checkbox, we store your session cookies and tokens in an encrypted file in `%APPDATA%/XYVR/.DO_NOT_SHARE__session-cookies.encrypted`
 - We store your user ID and real username in `%APPDATA%/XYVR/connectors.json`
 - We store your address book in `%APPDATA%/XYVR/individuals.json`
-- We store API requests and responses in `%APPDATA%/XYVR/response-collection.jsonl`
+- We store non-login API requests and responses in `%APPDATA%/XYVR/response-collection.jsonl`

 HTTP requests:
 - Requests to the VRChat API are done using the url `https://api.vrchat.cloud/api/1` at the rate of one request per second on average.